leangjia/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    :class: refbox

    :Menu:      :menuselection:`Key --> Insert Keyframes`
-   :Hotkey:    :kbd:`Ctrl-LMB`, :kbd:`Shift-Ctrl-LMB`
+   :Hotkey:    :kbd:`Ctrl-RMB`, :kbd:`Shift-Ctrl-RMB`

-:kbd:`Ctrl-LMB` inserts a keyframe to the active F-curve at the mouse position.
+:kbd:`Ctrl-RMB` inserts a keyframe to the active F-curve at the mouse position.
 The newly added keyframes will be selected, making it easier to quickly tweak the newly added keyframes.
-All previously selected keyframes are kept selected by using :kbd:`Shift-Ctrl-LMB`.
+All previously selected keyframes are kept selected by using :kbd:`Shift-Ctrl-RMB`.

 Add F-Curve Modifier
 ====================

-Todo.
+.. admonition:: Reference
+   :class: refbox

+   :Menu:      :menuselection:`Key --> Add F-Curve Modifer`
+   :Hotkey:    :kbd:`Shift-Ctrl-M`

+:kbd:`Shift-Ctrl-M` Opens the menu allowing you to add modifers to the active F-Curve.
+Settings for the modifer can be found in in the sidebar under the *Modifiers* tab.
+See :doc:`/editors/graph_editor/fcurves/modifiers` for information on each modifier.

 .. _bpy.ops.graph.sound_bake: